adampresley/mailslurper/README.md

 * Updated interface to use Twitter Bootstrap
 * Upgrade to Grails 2.1.0
 * Application now uses embedded Jetty instead of Tomcat
+* Now has a refresh button to reload page
+* Fixed issue with bad date formatting
 * Simplier binaries.
 Now only main JAR and WAR for web app.

 **09.03.2010**